DUI Pending Blood Results

 Attorney for DUI Being BAC Results in Florida

-After a motor vehicle crash, an investigation officer might go to the hospital to interrogate you about whether you were DUI.
-The officer might have requested that you submit to a legal blood draw or the officer might seek to obtain your medical records.
+After a motor vehicle crash, an investigation officer might go to the hospital to ask you questions.
+The officer might have requested that you submit to a legal blood draw.
+The officer might also take steps to obtain your medical records.

-Read more about why you should always object to the State Attorney’s Office obtaining your hospital records.
+Contact us to determine why you should object to the State Attorney’s Office subpoena for hospital records.